Rudolf Slánský

-Rudolf Slánský (31 July 1901 – 3 December 1952) was a leading Czech Communist politician.
-Holding the post of the party's General Secretary after World War II, he was one of the leading creators and organizers of Communist rule in Czechoslovakia.
+Rudolf Slánský (31 July 1901 – 3 December 1952) was a leading Czech communist politician.
+General Secretary of the Communist Party of Czechoslovakia immediately after World War II, he was one of the leading organizers of the party's rule from 1948.

-After the split between Josip Broz Tito and Joseph Stalin, the latter instigated a wave of "purges" of the respective Communist Party leaderships, to prevent more splits between the Soviet Union and its Central European "satellite" countries.
-In Czechoslovakia, Slánský was one of 14 leaders arrested in 1951, tortured into confessing their "crimes", and put on show trial en masse in November 1952, charged with high treason.
-After eight days, 11 of the 14 were convicted and sentenced to death.
-Slánský was executed five days later.
+Following the Tito-Stalin split, a wave of purges occurred in the ruling communist parties of Eastern Europe designed to ensure alignment to the Soviet Union.
+In Czechoslovakia, Slánský was one of 14 leaders arrested in 1951 and tortured into confessing "crimes".
+Put on show trial in November 1952, after eight days he was convicted of high treason and along with 10 others sentenced to death.
+Slánský was executed five days later in December 1952.

 Early life

 Born at Nezvěstice, now in Plzeň-City District.
 Slánský's family was Jewish and conservative.
 He attended secondary school in Plzeň at the Commercial Academy.

 After the end of World War I, he went to Prague, the capital, where he discovered a leftist intellectual scene in institutions such as the Marxist Club.
 In 1921, Slánský joined the Communist Party of Czechoslovakia when it broke away from the Social Democratic Party.
 He rose within the party and became a senior lieutenant of its leader, Klement Gottwald.
 At the Fifth Party Congress in 1929, Slánský was named a member of the party Presidium and the Politburo, and Gottwald became General Secretary.

 From 1929 to 1935, Slánský lived in hiding due to the illegal status of the Communist Party.
 In 1935, after the party was allowed to participate in politics, both he and Gottwald were elected to the National Assembly.
 Their gains were halted, however, when Czechoslovakia was carved up at the Munich Conference in 1938.
 After Nazi Germany occupied the Sudetenland in October 1938, Slánský, along with much of the rest of the Czechoslovak communist leadership, fled to the Soviet Union.

 In Moscow, Slánský worked on broadcasts to Czechoslovakia over Radio Moscow.
 He lived through the defense of Moscow against the Germans during the winter of 1941–42.
 His experience in Moscow brought him into contact with Soviet Communists and the often brutal methods they favored for maintaining party discipline.

 In 1943 in Moscow, Slánský's infant daughter, Naďa (Nadia), was forcibly abducted from her baby carriage by a woman.
 The infant was in the company of her eight-year-old brother, Rudolf, who put up resistance.
 The woman revealed details about their mother, Mrs. Slánská, including her job with Radio Moscow.
 Neither Nadia nor the perpetrators were ever found.
 In her 1969 memoir, Josefa Slánská, Slánský's widow, recounted that written inquiries were made to the police and to Stalin himself, all of which went unanswered.

 While in exile in the Soviet Union, Slánský also organized Czechoslovak army units.
 He returned with them to Czechoslovakia in 1944 to participate in the Slovak National Uprising.